SSA's goal is to pay all benefits due on time. Processing critical cases has priority

 input, as this would cause 2 replacement checks to be issued.

 The following types of cases identified in the PC may need CPS processing.

-Correspondence from the beneficiary, his/her representative payee, or someone writing
+Correspondence from the beneficiary, their representative payee, or someone writing

-on his/her behalf (e.g., a congressional inquiry) which indicates a payment problem
+on their behalf (e.g., a congressional inquiry) which indicates a payment problem

 that meets the criteria in RS 02801.001A.1., or